ahmedhammad97/HTTP-File-Server/README.md

-# HTTP Client and server
+# HTTP Client and Server

 This project is an implementation for a web file server, and a web client, that uses simple version of HTTP protocol to send and receive files.